Decorating & Design

 Corten Steel

-Corten steel is prized for the fact it ages gracefully thanks to its no-fuss, oxidized finish.
-The natural fiery texture of this firetable is substantial, and blends in with the warm wood tones of the deck.
+Corten steel is prized for the fact it ages gracefully, thanks to its no-fuss, oxidized finish.
+The firetable is a focal point that blends in with the warm wood tones of the deck.

 Shaped Shrubs